 Maybe you already have a subscription but only consistently glance at the cartoons?
 Or perhaps you yearn for in-depth reporting, written well without the prefab soundbites of TV news?
 Or you might just like to “meet up” with interesting individuals to talk about current events and upcoming museum exhibits worth a look while in the comfort of your own home.
-If so, the list of the articles to be discussed is below.
-Contact us at firstname.lastname@example.org if you don’t subscribe to your own copy of the magazine and we can help.
-Register here.
+If so, stop by the library and pick up a copy today.
+The list of the articles to be discussed is below and the magazine is on us.
+Register here!

 Selected readings from the April 26 & May 3 issue:

 - Page 28: Our Local Correspondents: "Scooter City" by John Seabrook

 - Page 56: Profiles: "Make Me an Offer" by Connie Bruck

 - Page 61: Poem: "In the Presence of Sunlight" by José Antonio Rodríguez

 - Page 72: Poem: "The Way Things Were Up Until Now"

 - Page 80: The Critics: Books: Margaret Talbot on the pioneers of home economics